Why You Shouldn’t Use a Video Background On Your WordPress Site

 Yes, videos are moving and attractive on a typically otherwise static page.
 They’re the shiny glitter of the Internet.
-But glitter doesn’t belong everywhere, and more often than not shows up where it’s not wanted.
+But, glitter doesn’t belong everywhere, and more often than not it shows up where it’s not wanted.

 Really what I’m asking is would a video fit with your brand?
 Is a video background communicating something an image or copy would not?
 You can have a simple reason, but viewers will notice when you used a video background just because you thought it’d be cool.

 Is it big enough, but not too big?

 The conundrum of having quality visual content in a medium that isn’t conducive for large file sizes.
 Videos are especially susceptible, with file sizes starting in the megabytes.

 By “big enough,” I mean does your video look pixelated?
 I highly recommend using a good camera for shooting your video, preferably a DSLR with settings optimized for video, instead of hand-held video from your phone.
 Again, the quality of the video will negate any of the appeals your video could garner.